-I’ve No Supply Deal With Cocobod – Mcdan CEO
+I’ve No Supply Deal With Cocobod – McDan CEO

 |

-CEO of McDan Shipping Company Daniel McCauley has said he has not supply contract with Ghana Cocoa Board (Cocobod) as speculated by the Minority in Parliament.
+CEO of McDan Shipping Company, Daniel McCauley, has said he has no supply contract with Ghana Cocoa Board (Cocobod) as speculated by the Minority in Parliament.

 “Serious questions arise as to whether they have demonstrated respect to our procurement processes.
 Was the contract awarded using the sole-sourcing process?
 If the answer is yes, then the law requires the approval by the Public Procurement Authority, where is the board of the Public Procurement Authority, we are not aware that it has been constituted,” he stated.